gbarletta/venusvm/README.md

-# venusvm
+# VenusVM

-a simple and compact virtual machine
+A simple and compact virtual machine.

-# license
+# License

 MIT license.
 Please check `LICENSE` for more details.